For Carolina Students

 Students pursuing this distinction will have the opportunity to work with established arts-based projects, to propose and create engagement opportunities with the arts and receive training and support from Carolina faculty and staff in arts-based work with communities.
 Graduating Arts in Public Service Fellows will typically be recognized at a reception before a CPA performance near the end of their final spring semester.
 Learn more about the details of this program.

-Honors Carolina partners with Carolina Performing Arts on the “Concerts in Context” series: students collaborate with CPA staff to plan pre-performance discussions and panels that enrich our patrons’ experience of season events.
+Honors Carolina collaborates with Carolina Performing Arts on the “Concerts in Context” series, a partnership designed to promote student leadership and interdisciplinary learning through the arts and enrich our patrons’ experience of season events.